A Neural Network Approach for Orienting Heavy-Ion Collision Events: Convolutional Orientation Filter

 The organized observables will serve as inputs for the network, as depicted in Fig.~\ref{fig3}.
 Hereinafter, the network will be denoted as the convolutional orientation filter (COF).
 The output was anticipated to include $\theta_1$, $\theta_2$, $\varphi_1$, and $\varphi_2$, nevertheless, after multiple rounds of training and validation, we have arrived at the following conclusions: 1.~According to the Heisenberg uncertainty principle, considering this issue as a linear regression task is relatively less reliable compared to adopting a classification approach; 2.~The angle $\varphi$ demonstrates limited sensitivity to the present inputs; 3.~$\theta = k$ and $\theta = 180^\circ-k$ are degenerate states and cannot be distinguished.
 As such, we categorize the output, based on the $\theta_1$ and $\theta_2$, into six cases (as illustrated in Table~\ref{tab1}) and perform one-hot encoding for representation.
 In this case, a tip-body collision ($\theta_1 = 0^\circ, \theta_2 = 90^\circ$) would be labeled as $[0, 0, 1, 0, 0, 0]$.

-The robustness of final-state harmonic flow information within a single event is significantly influenced by the number of emitted particles.
-At relativistic energies, the production of hadrons is often increased by orders of magnitude compared to intermediate energies, making the identification of the initial state orientation markedly more reliable.
-To provide a preliminary estimation, we temporarily neglect the stronger shadow effect originating from spectator fragments under intermediate energy reactions and consider an average of 20 events with identical initial orientations for comparative purposes.

-The three aforementioned inputs are individually fed into multiple branch cells composed of convolutional, pooling, and fully connected layers.
+The four aforementioned inputs are individually fed into multiple branch cells composed of convolutional, pooling, and fully connected layers.
 The outputs of these branch cells are then aggregated in a trunk cell and subjected to batch normalization \cite{Ioffe2015.}, ensuring a stable feature distribution.
 An essential point that must be emphasized is that the network consists of 15 layers with intricate connections, whose complexity can lead to some neurons being trapped in the negative range and becoming deactivated under the commonly used $\text{ReLU}$ \cite{Villani2023.} activation function for nonlinearity, especially after multiple iterations.
-To address this issue and improve convergence, we adopt the LeakyReLU activation function \cite{Xu2015.} to avoid gradient vanishing.
-Ultimately, through multiple iterations constraint via the cross-entropy loss function \cite{Mao2023.}, the network generates orientation classifications that have been normalized by the Softmax function \cite{Wang2018.223226}.
+To address this issue and improve convergence, we adopt the LReLU activation function \cite{Xu2015.} to avoid gradient vanishing.
+Ultimately, after multiple iterations constrained by the cross-entropy loss function \cite{Mao2023.}, the COF network generates orientation classifications normalized by the Softmax function \cite{Wang2018.223226}.
 The meticulously designed hyperparameter set for the COF network architecture is listed in Appendix~\ref{sec:a}, which can also be employed for other transport models, such as a multiphase transport model \cite{Bzdak2014Phys.Rev.Lett.113.252301, Ma2014Phys.Lett.B739.209213, Wolter2022Prog.Part.Nucl.Phys.125.103962}, UrQMD model \cite{Deng2022Phys.Lett.B835.137560, Saito2021Eur.Phys.J.A57., Kundu2021Phys.Rev.C104.024907}, and antisymmetrized molecular dynamics model \cite{Frosin2023Phys.Rev.C107.044614, Takatsu2023Phys.Rev.C107.024314}, etc.